Sheraff/TIL/_posts/2019-07-15-Idle-until-urgent.md

 tags:   ['JavaScript', 'Design pattern', 'Web API', 'Performance']
 ---

-Defer calculation of costly values to idle periods, but compute immediately if it is needed before that.
+**TL;DR** Defer calculation of costly values to idle periods, but compute immediately if it is needed before that.
 ```javascript
 let foo = {
     get value() {